1and1/itBldz/README.md

 For different environments you might have different configurations.
 Split them and reference the correct config when starting the build.

+#### Environment

+In your configuration and build you can access the environment variables of your host system as well.

+Add the Statement

+> &lt;%= env.ENV_VARIABLE %&gt;

+and it will automatically be replaced.

 #### Create your configured build
 Once your done configuring the build, call